 The Ain Al Safra-2 appraisal well was spudded in March 2014 to further evaluate the Jurassic formations and explore the potential in the Triassic that the first exploration well was not able to assess.
 The Ain Al Safra-2 appraisal well was drilled to a total depth of approximately 3,700 metres in the Triassic in August 2014.
 Based on logging data and observations during drilling a testing program targeting the Jurassic and Triassic reservoirs was designed.
-However, due to security developments, operations were suspended before testing could be conducted.
-Appraisal and development activity remains suspended on the Ain Al Safra field and is not expected to resume in 2018.
+However, due to security developments, operations were suspended in August 2014, before testing could be conducted.